michaelfester/docs/docs/reference/computed-columns/make-array.md

 To set up a comma-separated list:

 1. Add a Make Array column.
-2. Select the columns from your data source that you’d like to include in the array.
+2. Select the columns from your data source that you'd like to include in the array.
 3. Add a [Joined List](/docs/joined-list) column and select your Make Array column as the source.

 {% figure src="/docs/reference/computed-columns/make-array/joined-list.png" caption="Adding a Joined List column to create a comma-separated list" /%}